Mibew/docs.mibew.org/src/development/server-side-events.md

 standard login form.
 An associative array with the following items is passed to event handlers:

-* 'operator': array containing all data fields of the operator.
+* _'operator'_: array containing all data fields of the operator.
-* 'remember': boolean, indicates whether the system should "remember" the operator.
+* _'remember'_: boolean, indicates whether the system should "remember" the operator.